acediaye/Control-System/readme.md

 - S is the ARE solution
 - E is the eigenvalues of $A-BK$

 Can adjust the behavior of the system by changing the weights for each individual states or inputs instead of arbitrary placing the location of the poles.
+There exists an optimal control law that minimizes the cost function J.

 # References
 [KaTex](https://katex.org/docs/supported.html) Markup used by github